benwzj/benwzj.github.io/_drafts/2023-10-17-react-effect.md

 3. Render the tooltip again in the correct place.

 All of this needs to happen before the browser repaints the screen.

+- When React run `setup` in `useEffect`? the detail!!

+- What do "paint the updated screen first before running your Effect" means?
+Why React run in this order.
+The code inside the useEffect may update the screen as well.
+Why not run Effect and updated Screen together.

+- Clear the life cycle of function component around useEffect!